drug-design/course/docs/chapters/structure-activity-relationships.md

 *[Inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[Inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.

-The optimized molecule shown below (IC<sub>50</sub>=1.5nM) is active at the nanomolar range, and the addition of two methoxy substituents yields an analog (IC<sub>50</sub>=0.060nM) with picomolar activities.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/example-3-piperidine-renin-inhibitors-232e0e28'><i class='fa fa-play' aria-hidden='true'></i></button>The optimized molecule shown below (IC<sub>50</sub>=1.5nM) is active at the nanomolar range, and the addition of two methoxy substituents yields an analog (IC<sub>50</sub>=0.060nM) with picomolar activities.
 This is probably due to a better occupancy of a hydrophobic pocket rather than to the formation of additional H-bonds with the receptor (X-Rays).
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold